aryxmega/awwwry/_pages/01-about.md

 ***

-### How I get around
+### How I get around.

-I used to brap around on a '99 Harley-Davidson Sportster, but sold it because after Arro was born, I only had time to jam around the city about once a month, I was seeing/reading more and more accidents on my feed and, straight up, I needed the money at the time — this ninja had mad bills and shit.
+I used to brap around on a '99 Harley-Davidson Sportster, but sold it because after Arro was born, I only had time to jam around the city about once a month, I was seeing/reading more and more accidents on my social feed and, straight up, I needed the money at the time — this ninja had mad bills to pay.

 ![1999 Harley-Davidson Sportster 883](/assets/img/ary-mega-my-life.jpg)

 Now I truck around in a 2017 Ford F-150 and I love beastin' it on the road and in compact parking spaces.
-I have a few more mods to do, but for now she's hella thicc.
+I have a few more mods to do, but for now she's hella thicc to me.

 ![Black 2017 Ford F-150](https://preview.redd.it/6pn8knxqq1541.jpg?width=960&crop=smart&auto=webp&s=7f5e35d821927f6dc5f3b793b23564a7389153eb)

-### About this site
+### About this site.

 - Coded using the homie, [Visual Studio Code][url-vsc]
 - Powered by the main dawg, [Jekyll][url-jekyll]